Cristinamulas/Prediction_on_students_performance/README.md

 ![](figs/Screen%20Shot%202019-12-10%20at%2010.50.23%20AM)

 My target feature is final score feature.
 It contains numeric values, that needed to be econde as a categorical values for my analysis.
 The range of  this feature was from zero to twenty.
 I divided it form zero to teen as fail and from 10 to twenty as pass.
 I have around 24 % of students that didn't pass the course and 77% of students that pass the course and as a consequence I have class imbalance.
 I used Oversample techniques and also Undersample techiques to even up the classes.
-The
+The best result for my dataset was the one called SMOTE.

 ### EXPLORATORY DATA ANALYSIS
 <img src = "figs/Screen%20Shot%202019-12-10%20at%2010.50.52%20AM.png" width = "500">